-How to make Vietnamese spicy beef noodle soup (Bun Bo Hue).
 The soup is originally from Central Vietnam city, Hue.
 It’s a popular Vietnamese soup and known for its spicy, salty and little sweet tastes and predominant flavor of lemongrass.
-Generally, the broth is made from beef bones, pork hocks, beef flank or beef chuck roast.
+Generally, the main ingredients to cook the broth are beef bones, pork hocks, beef flank or beef chuck roast.
 The dish can be made as spicy as you would like, or it could be made as non-spicy for kids to enjoy.
+For those that like it really spicy, you can add sautéed chili.
 You can also use pressure cooker to speed up the cooking without compromising the taste.

 Vietnamese spicy beef noodle soup is originally from Central Vietnam city, Hue.
 It’s a popular Vietnamese soup and known for its spicy, salty and little sweet tastes and predominant flavor of lemon grass.

 Cut lemongrass stalks into 4 inches.
 Smash, bind them up, and set aside.

 Bring 1 gallon of water to a boil on high heat.
 Add beef bones, beef chuck roast, and pork hocks.
 Cook for 8-10 minutes or until all the impurities rise to the top.

 Dump out the whole pot.
 Wash the meats and bones carefully.
 Place them in a stock pot.
 Fill with water until covered (about 1 1/2 gallon).
 Add lemongrass, pineapple, yellow onion, salt, sugar, and mushroom seasoning.
 Cover the top and simmer for 1 hour.

 Prepare for Other Parts

 Add 1 cup of water in a saucepan.
 Add fermented shrimp paste.
 Stir until dissolved.
 Simmer on high heat.
 Remove from heat and let it sit from now.
 (You can skip this step if you don’t like the shrimp paste flavor.)